RJTech5/RockHunter/README.md

 - Drag and drop your DTED files into the dted folder
 - Input the parameters at the top of the rockHunter.py script
 - Run rockHunter.py
+- Find the results in the command line or the results.txt file!

 ![alt text](https://i.imgur.com/66PHK4Q.jpeg)